sourcegraph/about/handbook/people-ops/compensation/equity-faq.md

 In such cases, teammates are not intended to be punished for joining earlier.
 If necessary, they will generally receive an additional number of options that matches the _increase_ between their previous and new levels in the latest bands.
 Some variation can exist in certain situations.

 As an example of how this could work in practice, imagine a teammate already has 1,000 options.
-The company's bands have evolved since that iniital grant, and they are later promoted from their current level, which has a new target of 300 options, to a higher level that has a target of 425 options.
+The company's bands have evolved since that initial grant, and they are later promoted from their current level, which has a new target of 300 options, to a higher level that has a target of 425 options.
 For their promotion, this individual would receive +125 options (the difference between 425 and 300) to get them to 1,125 total.

 ### Does it matter when I choose to exercise my options?